Home CGS 2820C

 Checklist:

-1. Did you set required fields?
+1. Did you set the required fields, such a requiring FirstName?

 2. Is the email type set as email (to validate the @)?